Skip to content

 Fine-tuning Strategy Initialization Generality Locality Mean

-Full model one-shot Coarse category 33.6 0.0 16.8
+Full model (one-shot) Coarse 33.6 0.0 16.8

-\(\theta_{head}'\) only one-shot Coarse category 48.4 98.4 73.4
+\(\theta_{head}'\) only (one-shot) Coarse 48.4 98.4 73.4

-\(\theta_{head}'\) only one-shot Modifier alignment 52.8 98.2 75.5
+\(\theta_{head}'\) only (one-shot) Modifier alignment 52.8 98.2 75.5

-Full-data fine-tuning Coarse category 86.7 19.2 52.9
+Full data fine-tuning Coarse 86.7 19.2 52.9

 Ablation Study

-• Modifier Retrieval (45.0%) vs. Modifier Alignment (46.3%): alignment improves generality by 1.3%.
+• Modifier Retrieval (45.0%) vs. Modifier Alignment (46.3%): Alignment improves generality by 1.3%.

-• Pretraining impact: MVD (46.3%) > SIGMA (44.1%) > VideoMAE (42.9%) > training from scratch (37.0%).
+• Backbone pre-training: MVD (46.3%) > SIGMA (44.1%) > VideoMAE (42.9%) > From scratch (37.0%).

 • Text encoder: CLIP (46.3%) ≈ VideoPrism (46.5%) > RoBERTa (40.9%).